Sheila Kelley (American actress): Career

 Kelley began her acting career in the 1980s in television, with her first credited TV role in 1987.
 Her first film was Some Girls in 1988.
 She played the character Gwen Taylor in the legal drama L.A.
 Law from 1990 to 1993.
 Most of her work has been in guest roles on American TV series, although she notably played a stripper and performed a seductive dance routine onscreen in the 2000 feature film Dancing at the Blue Iguana.

 Kelley was cast in a recurring role in the final season of Lost in 2010, playing Zoe.
 From 2011 to 2012, she played Carol Rhodes on Gossip Girl.

 Personal life

 Kelley and actor Richard Schiff married in 1996.
 Kelley was cast to play his love interest, and later his wife, on The Good Doctor.
-They have a son, Gus, born in 1994, and a daughter, Ruby, born in August 2000.
+They have a son born in 1994, and a daughter born in August 2000.

 Following her role as a stripper in the film Dancing at the Blue Iguana (2000), Kelley became a fan of pole dancing, and built a national chain of exercise studios around her "S Factor" exercise method, including her book, S Factor: Strip Workouts for Every Woman, DVDs, and inspirational monthly editorials at the "S Factor" website.
 Her fitness program incorporates Pilates, yoga, stretching and pole dance routines.